 - The Council may contribute to a shared boundary fence on such places as Council parks, reserves or car parks.
 Please contact the Parks & Gardens Unit of your local Council for these policies.

 All disputes concerning fences can be dealt with by the District Court, but obviously, it is better to reach an agreement if you can.
 A lawyer or advisor at a Community Law Centre or Citizens Advice Bureau can advise you of your rights and obligations.

 Locating Property Boundaries

 While an existing fence gives an indication of where a boundary is, it is not always a true alignment of the actual boundary.
-To confirm the location of the boundaries refer to the property’s Certificate of Title (COT) and the DPS, as they contain information about the location and dimensions of boundaries.
+To confirm the location of the boundaries refer to the property’s Record of Title (ROT) and the DPS, as they contain information about the location and dimensions of boundaries.
 Both of these documents can be ordered from Land Information New Zealand (LINZ).
 If you are unable to find the boundary pegs from references on these documents, then the services of a registered surveyor may be required at your own cost (please refer to the Yellow Pages).
 If you do find any survey pegs, ensure that you do not move them.

 Swimming Pool Fences

 Swimming pool fencing, including other fences that form part of a swimming pool fence (e.g. a boundary fence or the wall of a building), must comply with the Building Act 2004 and Building Code Clause F9.
 For more information about swimming pool fences please see the Swimming Pools Fencing.